Sassy pickled onion using cardamom – cinnamon tea in the pickling juice.

 There a wide variety of pickling juices out there that you can easily make in your own kitchen, and I actually added some loose tea from my favorite tea from The Republic of Tea to this one with huge success.
 So have some fun and see what riff on a pickling juice you can do.
 The only “rules” are that most pickling juices will include some kind of vinegar, sugar, water, and spices.

-Pickled Onions in Cardamom-Orange Tea
+Pickled Onions in Cardamom-Cinnamon Tea

 - 3/4 cup unseasoned rice wine vinegar